-A great tip for businesses needing a bigger budget than they can afford: start with Bing Ads first, prove the value of Search Marketing and then scale up with Google AdWords.
+A great tip for businesses needing a bigger budget than they can afford: start with Bing Ads first, prove the value of search marketing and then scale up with Google AdWords.

 Targeting those local searches with a local SEO campaign is well worth considering.

-Whilst Google AdWords can attract high-intent local traffic immediately, you’ll pay for every click.
+While Google AdWords can attract high-intent local traffic immediately, you’ll pay for every click.